Celebrating the Unpopular Arts

 Anyway:

 The movie is abased on the premise of the three main characters swapping places.
 They don’t really handle that too well; they’re inconsistent about when it happens, and the reason why these three particular people swap is contrived.
-They try to give us a reason (light-based powers0, but face it: it’s because in the comics they all have the name ‘Marvel’ (but Monica doesn’t even have it in the movie).
-There’s a great scene, though, when they train to turn this bug into a feature.
+They try to give us a reason (light-based powers), but face it: it’s because in the comics they all have the name ‘Marvel’ (but Monica doesn’t even have it in the movie).
+There’s a great training scene, though, when the characters try to turn this bug into a feature.

 Anyone named Marvel bodyswaps.